-- Date of training session
+- Date of training session(s)

+- Length of session(s)

 - Instructor or Presenter

 - Subject matter

 - Legible name of attendee(s)

 - Signature of acknowledgement of attendance

-All training records and documentation will be retained within the department where they were generated.
+All training records and documentation will be retained within the department where they were generated and a copy will be sent to the County Treasurer for inclusion in individual personnel files.
 Individual training records will be maintained for the current year, plus five more years.